edanalytics/earthmover/README.md

 * (optional) Specify Jinja `macros` which will be available within any Jinja template content throughout the project.
 (This can slow performance.)
 * (optional) Specify `parameter_defaults` which will be used if the user fails to specify a particular [parameter](#command-line-parameters) or [environment variable](#environment-variable-references).
 * (optional) Specify whether to `show_progress` while processing, via a Dask progress bar.
-* (optional) Specify the default `chunksize` that Dask should use while processing.
+* (optional) Specify the default `partition_size` that Dask should use while processing.
 (The value chosen will affect performance and runtime.)

 ### **`definitions`**